youareeverysingleday/MachineLearningAssignments/README.md

 On the website, I provide you a Matlab program which demonstrates how to fit the parameters of a GMM using the EM algorithm.
 Please add detailed comments at the required places.

+### 1.4 Four Assignment

+Deadline: December 30, 2021.

+1. Write a paper about Rough set.
+2. Translate a paper about application.
+3. Complete the coding of a GNN project.

 ## 2. Translation

 add translation section.